List of Primeval characters: Claudia Brown

 Claudia Brown is played by Lucy Brown.
 According to the official Primeval website, Claudia Brown, (born in Oxford) joined the Civil Service after studying law at university.
 For two years, she was engaged to be married, but she broke it off a month before the wedding.
 She has had no significant relationships since.
 She later develops feelings for Nick Cutter (Douglas Henshall).

 Much like James Lester (Ben Miller), her official role at the Home Office is unclear.
 Since the discovery of the first anomaly, she has worked alongside Cutter and his team, acting as a liaison with the Home Office and occasionally defending Cutter's actions to Lester, and vice versa, but is often stressed out by Cutter's methods and secrets.
 She is not happy when she learns Cutter's missing wife Helen (Juliet Aubrey) is alive and that he knew, since she could give them vital information.
 Claudia is in love with Cutter with whom she shares a passionate kiss during episode 1.5.
 In episode 1.6, Claudia jokingly accuses Cutter of sexual harassment, noting that it is a serious offence in the civil service.
-She began hallucinating, seeing anomalies and Gorgonopsid throughout the Home Office, foreshadowing her fate.
+She began hallucinating, seeing anomalies and Inostrancevia throughout the Home Office, foreshadowing her fate.

 When Cutter and Helen started to leave, she asked him not to go as she thought it was a mistake, but he assured her that it would be okay.